CyberFlameGO/svnpython/Doc/library/subprocess.rst

    needed: Usually, the program to execute is defined by the *args* argument.
 If ``shell=True``, the *executable* argument specifies which shell to use.
 On Unix, the default shell is :file:`/bin/sh`.
 On Windows, the default shell is specified by the :envvar:`COMSPEC` environment variable.
-The only reason you would need to specify ``shell=True`` on Windows is where the command you wish to execute is actually built in to the shell, eg ``dir``, ``copy``.
-   You don't need ``shell=True`` to run a batch file, nor to run a console-based executable.

    *stdin*, *stdout* and *stderr* specify the executed programs' standard input, standard output and standard error file handles, respectively.
-Valid values are :data:`PIPE`, an existing file descriptor (a positive integer), an existing file object, and ``None``.  :data:`PIPE` indicates that a new pipe to the child should be created.
-With ``None``, no redirection will occur;
-   the child's file handles will be inherited from the parent.
-Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data from the applications should be captured into the same file handle as for stdout.
+Valid values are ``PIPE``, an existing file descriptor (a positive integer), an existing file object, and ``None``.  ``PIPE`` indicates that a new pipe to the child should be created.
+With ``None``, no redirection will occur; the child's file handles will be inherited from the parent.
+Additionally, *stderr* can be ``STDOUT``, which indicates that the stderr data from the applications should be captured into the same file handle as for stdout.

    If *preexec_fn* is set to a callable object, this object will be called in the child process just before the child is executed.
 (Unix only)